Khloé Kardashian's Baby Name Is Truly A Surprise

 ? @khloekardashian I’m so happy for you!
 Your baby girl is so beautiful!
 You are so strong, you made that look so easy!
 I can’t wait for our baby girls to grow up as best friends the way we are!
 I’m so happy I was able to return the favor of holding your leg while you pushed LOL— Kim Kardashian West (@KimKardashian) April 13, 2018

-Thompson hasn't tweeted anything since April 5, but it sounds like the whole family is overjoyed, even with the rumors that are following Thompson wherever he goes.
+Thompson hasn't tweeted anything since 5th April, but it sounds like the whole family is overjoyed, even with the rumours that are following Thompson wherever he goes.
 But that's not what matters right now.
 Welcome to the world, True!

 Advertisement